HP's outlook disappoints, driving shares to nine-year low

 Mike Nefkens, HP's acting global enterprise leader ,said fiscal 2013 "will be a fix and build year."

-"We expect long-term growth to be back in the 3-5 percent range and long-term profit to be in the 7-9 percent range," he said, blaming the revenue decline in fiscal 2013 to a number of low-performing contracts, lack of leadership continuity and tools.
+"We expect long-term growth to be back in the 3-5 percent range and long-term profit to be in the 7-9 percent range," he said.

 The heads of other business units also addressed Wednesday's conference, touting both new products and challenges facing the groups.